NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Trae Young | Oklahoma | Fr | PG

 Scouts seem to be all over the place on Young -- who was the story of college basketball for much of this season while leading the nation in points (27.4) and assists (8.7) per game.
 Some believe he could become something similar to Stephen Curry thanks to his shot-making ability and range.
 But others think the player who mostly struggled in February and March is a truer version of this little point guard literally nobody projected as a one-and-done lottery pick coming out of high school.
 My opinion: Young will be really good.
-Probably not good enough to be a two-time NBA MVP like Curry.
-But good enough to make him worth a pick in the top half of the lottery.
+Probably not good enough to be a two-time NBA MVP and three-time world champion like Curry.
+(Who is?)
+But Young should be good enough to make him worthy of going in the top half of the lottery.

 In-depth scouting report: Will Young get pushed around by NBA defenses?